-Could Have Been the Ideal NEW “Ling Hu Chong & Ren Ying Ying” Team: Cecilia Han Xue.
+Could Have Been the Ideal NEW “Ling Hu Chong and Ren Ying Ying” Team: Cecilia Han Xue.
 Okay, I heard they don’t get along in real life?
-(Where was that rumor from or is it real?)
+(Where was that rumor from or was it real?)
 But seriously, it was interesting that they were cast as Ling Hu Chong and Ren Ying Ying but from different production teams.
 Too bad the other side got snubbed.
 YET I swear I could enjoy it with this second collaboration.
-With some alterations here and there to compromise, I felt the other side did a better job creating wardrobe for Ren Ying Ying.
-Even if she have to wear pink and white (for one of her outfits), I felt it projected the whole “thánh cô” (聖姑) vibe better.
+With some alterations here and there to compromise, I felt the other side did a better job creating the wardrobe for Ren Ying Ying.
+Even if she had to wear pink and white (for one of her outfits), I felt it projected the whole “thánh cô” (聖姑) vibe better.

 AS A SINGER:

 Favorite Song: Ni Hao Jiu Hao.
 He sang it with such passion.
 And I especially like the intro at the beginning of the song as well.

 Bottom line?
 He needs to bring out another album.
 (And possibly sing a song or two with Angela Chang, lol.)

 Liu Kai Chi.
 There was this one article I read with how he was talking about Liu Kai Chi as his mentor at one point of their collaboration and the way he described it, it seemed he really respected LKC.